-All students must show proficiency, normally through coursework, in quantitative methods, accounting, finance and the core areas of business, including: financial analysis and markets, domestic and global economic environments, and the creation and distribution of goods and services.
-Students with baccalaureate degrees in business (BBA) from schools following the national pattern will not be required to complete any foundational-level coursework and will advance directly to the core 8-course/24-credit-hour MBA program.
-Students in many other non-business majors can receive partial or full foundation-level credit.
-MBA-level courses numbered 522 to 526 meet the foundation-level requirements.
-Depending on a student's specific circumstance and academic background, none, some or all foundation-level courses could be required.
+All students must show proficiency, normally through coursework, in quantitative methods, accounting, finance and the core areas of business, including financial analysis and markets, domestic and global economic environments, and the creation and distribution of goods and services.
+Students with baccalaureate degrees in business (BBA) from schools following the national pattern will not be required to complete any foundational-level coursework and will advance directly to the core 10-course/30-credit-hour MBA program.